 Joshua and I have a secret breakfast place, not too far from our house.
 We’ve shared this place with only a few people- the type of people who are not going to tell the entire city.
 You see San Francisco breakfast places are veritably overrun and nearly impossible to get into on a Saturday or Sunday.
 This place we love has the most outstanding huevos rancheros, and I always get them when I go there.
-Since October #unprocessed began, I’ve been grain-free and, I’ve not been able to fully enjoy these magnificent huevos (teehee, that sounds so naughty).
+Since October #unprocessed began, I’ve been grain-free and, I’ve not been able to fully enjoy these magnificent huevos.

 I bought my bright gorgeous Italian peppers and beautiful fresh pastured eggs from Dolcini Farmstand where farmer, Kitty was out gathering eggs when I arrived.

-Grain Free Huevos Rancheros with Roasted Chili Sauce, Smoky Spicy Guacamole and Garbanzo Tortillas
+Gluten Free Huevos Rancheros with Homemade Grain Free Tortillas, Roasted Chili Sauce, Smoky Spicy Guacamole